 The state requires employers to provide worker's compensation insurance to cover the costs of medical expenses after a workplace accident.
 The compensation also could cover missed work and disability payments, should the worker need it.
 If you have been injured, it is important you know how to get the best possible compensation.
 Contact a personal injury attorney immediately.

-If you have been injured on the job, contact an Atlanta worker's compensation attorney at Balams Law Group.
-Emanuel Balams is a skilled attorney who works with clients throughout the process of filing for worker's compensation.
-He is determined to get the best possible compensation for each client.
+If you have been injured on the job, contact an Atlanta worker's compensation attorney at The Balams Firm.
+ReShea Balams is a skilled attorney who works with clients throughout the process of filing for worker's compensation.
+She is determined to get the best possible compensation for each client.

 Call (404) 445-2005 to schedule a free case consultation.
 Balams represents clients throughout the Atlanta area, including Marietta, Decatur, Buckhead, Johns Creek, Sandy Springs, Alpharetta, East Point, Smyrna, Lawrenceville, Brookhaven, Roswell, Milton and surrounding areas.